FarhadBanazadeh/sequence-computations/README.md

 # Research Papers & Reproducibility Index

-This repository contains the manuscript sources and computational materials associated with eleven research works.
+This repository contains the manuscript sources and computational materials associated

 For each paper, direct links are provided to the Zenodo publication record, the PDF hosted on Zenodo, the LaTeX source hosted in this GitHub repository, and the associated computational or supplementary package hosted in this GitHub repository.